 Conclusion

-Term to 100 life insurance is a pared down version of permanent life insurance.
+Term to 100 life insurance is simple version of permanent life insurance.
 You get lifelong protection, minus the cash value, at a more affordable price.
 Your premium and death benefit remain the same throughout.
 The premium payments stop once you reach the age 100, but the coverage continues as long as you live.

 Term to 100 may be the right option for all those who are looking for an affordable policy that lasts longer than term life insurance.
 Dundas Life works with top Canadian life insurers and can help you buy maximum coverage at the most affordable rate.